Michi83/League-Schedule-Manager/README.md

 The user can choose which criteria are applied and the sequence in which they are applied.

-League tables will show the following statistics:
+League tables can display the following statistics:
 * matches played
 * matches won
 * matches drawn
 * matches lost
 * goals for - goals against
+* away goals
 * goal difference
+* goal average
 * points
 * change in position since last matchday